 Thematic Integration: Low.
 While the theme is super cute and fun, this game could have realistically been any theme.
 But don’t get me wrong, this theme just sold me.

 Artwork: In continuing with the theme comment, this artwork is beyond beautiful.
 Huge props to Paul Mafayon!
 Each and every card drafted brings new smiles to my face, even now after many many plays.
 I love the inclusion of famous characters as bunnies in the game.
-The thought of a bunny barbarian, or the bunny carrot throne is just hilarious.
-Though this isn’t part of the artwork specifically, the names given to each of the characters is beyond adorable as well.
+The thought of a bunny barbarian is just hilarious.
+Though this isn’t part of the artwork specifically, the names given to each of the characters is beyond adorable.
 Great job!

 Objective: Your objective is to generate the most points by creating fifes (bunny groupings) over 4 rounds.